 ELECTIVE: A course in a program of study that may be selected from a variety of courses in the designated discipline and is numbered above 100.

-ELL (ENGLISH LANGUAGE LEARNERS) : STCC's ELL Office serves students for whom English is a second language.
+ESOL (ENGLISH FOR SPEAKERS of OTHER LANGUAGES): STCC's ELL Office serves students for whom English is a second language.

 ETOOLS: A convenient drop-down shortcut on the STCC homepage that links to your STCC account and systems as well as other key tools you may need to access.